wallaceowen/FilaScale/README.md

 # FilaScale

-This firmware drives an ESP32 with a qvga touchscreen to service the sensors and user interface needs of a spool manager attached to octoprint over a serial connection.
+This firmware drives an ESP32 with a qvga touchscreen to service the sensors and user interface needs of a spool monitor attached to octoprint over a serial connection.

-The code exchanges binary envelopes carrying json content (some queries have no body, most replies carry json) The firmware reads sensors for temperature, humidity and weight of a spool container, attends to the user via the touch interface, and replies to requests for data from an octoprint plugin called FilaMon.
+The code exchanges binary 'envelopes' (with a sync byte, msg type, length, body, crc) with the body carrying json content (some queries have no body, most replies carry json)
+The firmware reads connected sensors for temperature, humidity and weight of the spool container, attends to the user via the touch interface, and replies to requests from an octoprint plugin called FilaMon (see OctoPrint-Filamon)

 The json reply for the status request looks like: { "spool_id": 1423659708, "temp": 38.0, "humidity": .48, "weight": 788 }
 where: